CephalofairGames/gloomhaven2e-faq/index.md

 <br>
 <p><b>Can I spend supplies to refresh an item without a gold cost - such as a solo scenario item?</b> No; only items with gold costs printed on the item card can be refreshed with Supplies.</p>

+<p><b>If I am refreshing supplies to more than one target, does each get the total gold value in recovered items?</b> No; you have one pool of supplies, and must distribute the total among all targets.</p>

 <p><b>Giant Club (4, bot) - Do I need to have line of sight to my allies, to give them items at the end of my movement?</b> No; giving items to allies is not a targeted ability.</p>

 <p><b>What happens if I draw a "Gain the Scroll of Relocation or Sharpened Dirk" modifier while making an attack with the Sharpened Dirk?</b> Items are returned to their supply immediately when used; the Dirk would be available to gain, again, via this modifier.</p>